Craig Jones (musician): Personal life

 Jones was often identified by the media as the most quiet and private member of Slipknot, earning him the nickname "The Quiet One".
 Vocalist Corey Taylor has commented on his demeanour by describing him as "the quietly scary type".
 Slipknot producer Ross Robinson has added that he "would try to get him to talk and he would just sit and stare at [him]".
 Loudwire's Graham Hartmann noted that he "almost never speaks" and "keeps people at a distance", theorizing that these qualities inspired the style of his mask.
-Ian Gittins of The Guardian described Jones as "patently a strange individual", as well as quoting the band's manager's dubbing of the sampler as "the Unabomber", a reference to terrorist Ted Kaczynski.
+Ian Gittins of The Guardian described Jones as "patently a strange individual", as well as quoting the band's manager's dubbing of the sampler as "the Unabomber", a reference to Ted Kaczynski.

 When asked early in his career about what job he might be working at if not in Slipknot, Jones responded that he'd likely be "driving forklifts in a warehouse all day long", although he has also joked that he would "probably be out killing people", which has earned him the nickname "The Killer".
 According to Robinson, the latter comment was the first the sampler made in an interview, and it inspired a number of complaints from readers of the publication to which it was made.